-The anger management skills, techniques, and strategies that are taught in Dr. Becourtney’s
+The anger management skills, techniques, and strategies that Dr. Becourtney teaches in his anger management program

 are largely based on the work of Dr. Tony Fiore and Dr. Ari Novick.
 Detailed information pertaining to their eight anger control tools can be found in their acclaimed book, Anger Management for the 21st Century.

 The following is a summary of Dr. Fiore and Dr. Novick’s eight anger management techniques:

 This anger control tool emphasizes the importance of understanding how stress underlies anger and how to reduce stress before it turns into anger.